casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

   `System Generator` block, which contains information about the FPGA you are using.

-### Add the Xilinx System Generator and XSG core config blocks
+### Add the Xilinx System Generator and CASPER Platform blocks
-The first thing to add is the 'System Generator' block, found using the Simulink Library Browser in `Xilinx Blockset->Basic Elements->System Generator`.
+The first thing to add is the `System Generator` block, found using the Simulink Library Browser in `Xilinx Blockset->Basic Elements->System Generator`.
 Add the block by clicking and dragging the block into your design.
 See the Simulink documentation by Mathworks for other methods of finding and adding blocks to